rggassner/split_filter_logs/README.md

 ## TODO

-* Generate a hash_manifest for input and output files
-* Create a .referenced log file, with every line starting with the source file name and line
-* If a line contains null bytes or encoding errors, they should be kept in a separate log file.
 * For reproducible results, save a run_report.txt with:
   - Environment: python version, os version and command lines arguments used.
   - Config: a copy of the splitters regex patterns